-When El Chapo, El Mayo And El Mencho Had To Save Twins Who Betrayed Them
+When El Chapo, El Mayo, And El Mencho Had To Save Twins Who Betrayed Them

 Delving a bit into their history, the two men have indirectly worked together in the past, with El Mencho, working with the Sinaloa Cartel branch in Jalisco, when it was headed by Ignacio “Nacho” Coronel.
 Although Guzman at one time earned an almost a mythical status in Mexico, his world came crashing down after the Chicago twins, Margarito and Pedro Flores, flipped on him, leading to his extradition.

-They undertook extensive drug smuggling operations for him and Ismael Zambada Garcia ‘El Mayo’ in America, and were at one time bringing in at least 400 kilograms of cocaine per week.
+They undertook extensive drug smuggling operations for him and Ismael Zambada Garcia “El Mayo” in America, and were at one time bringing in at least 400 kilograms of cocaine per week.
 They helped the Sinaloa Cartel to become the unrivaled drug supplier in the United States.

 Spouses of twins who turned on '#ElChapo' tell story of 'Cartel Wives' #StoolPigeons https://t.co/8ZnzT0ebqO